Since retiring, Paul has taken to reading classical English literature. British romantic classics from the 19th century are his favorites.

 Evaluation of Book

-I enjoyed reading The Adventures of Huckleberry Finn and would recommend this book to all readers for the following reasons:
+I enjoyed reading The Adventures of Huckleberry Finn and recommend this book to all readers for the following reasons:

 1. Interesting Plot